Central serous chorioretinopathy: Risk factors

-CSR is sometimes called idiopathic CSR which means that its cause is unknown.
+CSC is sometimes called idiopathic CSC which means that its cause is unknown.
 Nevertheless, stress appears to play an important role.
-An oft-cited but potentially inaccurate conclusion is that persons in stressful occupations, such as airplane pilots, have a higher incidence of CSR.
+An oft-cited but potentially inaccurate conclusion is that persons in stressful occupations, such as airplane pilots, have a higher incidence of CSC.

-CSR has also been associated with cortisol and corticosteroids.
-Persons with CSR have higher levels of cortisol.
-Cortisol is a hormone secreted by the adrenal cortex which allows the body to deal with stress, which may explain the CSR-stress association.
-There is extensive evidence to the effect that corticosteroids (e.g. cortisone), commonly used to treat inflammations, allergies, skin conditions and even certain eye conditions, can trigger CSR, aggravate it and cause relapses.
-In a case report, a young male was using Prednisolone and began to display subretinal fluid indicative of CSR.
-With the discontinuation of the steroid drop the subretinal fluid resolved and did not show any sign of recurrence.
-Thus indicating the steroid was the probable cause of the CSR.
-A study of 60 persons with Cushing's syndrome found CSR in 3 (5%).
+CSC has also been associated with cortisol and corticosteroids.
+Persons with CSC have higher levels of cortisol.
+Cortisol is a hormone secreted by the adrenal cortex that allows the body to deal with stress, which may explain the CSC-stress association.
+There is extensive evidence to the effect that corticosteroids (e.g. cortisone), commonly used to treat inflammations, allergies, skin conditions and even certain eye conditions, can trigger CSC, aggravate it and cause relapses.
+A study of 60 persons with Cushing's syndrome found CSC in 3 (5%).
 Cushing's syndrome is characterized by very high cortisol levels.
 Certain sympathomimetic drugs have also been associated with causing the disease.

 Evidence has also implicated Helicobacter pylori (see gastritis) as playing a role.
 It would appear that the presence of the bacteria is well correlated with visual acuity and other retinal findings following an attack.

-Evidence also shows that people with MPGN type II kidney disease can develop retinal abnormalities including CSR caused by deposits of the same material that originally damaged the glomerular basement membrane in the kidneys.
+Evidence also shows that people with MPGN type II kidney disease can develop retinal abnormalities, including CSC caused by deposits of the same material that originally damaged the glomerular basement membrane in the kidneys.